Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/Highlight.md

 A gray scale texture which utilises its brightness to control highlight intensity.
 Applying the highlight mask allows to fine-tune the reflectivity on the material.

 ![A square texture with a black and grey checkerboard pattern.
 Each square has a small plus symbol in its center.](images/UVCheckGrid.png)<br/>
-Grayscale texture.
+An example of a grayscale texture highlight mask.

 ![A toon-shaded sphere in a room textured with graphs.
 The sphere has green and purple bands of color, and circular green, white, and purple specular highlights.](images/HighlightMaskOff.png)<br/>
-High Light Mask Off
+Highlight Mask disabled.

 ![The same sphere.
 The specular highlights now reflect the checkerboard pattern.](images/HighlightMaskOn.png)<br/>
-High Light Mask On
+Highlight Mask enabled.

 ## Highlight Mask Level